 Correspondence between the GAC and the ICANN Board is published on the GAC website.

-All GAC face-to-face meetings are open and can be monitored real-time or via recordings and transcripts.
+All GAC face-to-face meetings (including Communiqué drafting sessions) are open and can be monitored real-time or via recordings and transcripts.

-GAC Communiqué and meeting minutes are published in the six UN languages.
+The GAC Communiqué and meeting minutes are published in the six UN languages.

 GNSO: